 The quadratic Zeeman bias was determined by measuring the linear Zeeman splitting of the microwave spectrum.
-The magnetic field was monitored during nearly the entire run.
-The magnetic field was increased by a factor of 2 in order to improve field uniformity and to decrease the possible effects of off resonant transitions.
-This increased the Zeeman bias by a factor of four.
-However, the uncertainty is actually slightly smaller due to improved monitoring of the magnetic field.
+The magnetic field was monitored during the entire run.
+No significant changes were made to the Zeeman bias since the last run.
 The resulting bias and uncertainty are shown below.

-Bias Type B Uncertainty +180.91 0.025
+Bias Type B Uncertainty +180.90 0.013